alexiscait142/remesh_frontend/README.md

 Messages and thoughts require whatever you want them to say (foreign key association is done behind the scenes).
 Conversations only require the title.

+A test can be found in the App.test.js file.
+You can run the rest by running `npm test` in the command line.

-No additional packages were used in this project except those which are included in the create-react-app bootstrapper (https://reactjs.org/docs/create-a-new-react-app.html).
+Packages used were those included in the create-react-app bootstrapper (https://reactjs.org/docs/create-a-new-react-app.html).